firebolt-db/godocs/docs/Guides/managing-your-account/rbac.md

 ## Roles Management from UI
 ### Assigning Roles to a User
 From the menu, choose `Govern` > `Users`.
-In the opened page, all users are listed. choose the role you wish to edit, press the menu icon on the right, and in the toggled window choose `Edit User Details`.
+In the opened page, all users are listed.
+Choose the user you wish to edit, press the menu icon on the right, and in the toggled window choose `Edit User Details`.
 Alternatively, create a new one using `+ Create User` button on the top left.

 ![Govern > Users](../assets/images/govern_users.png)